w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

   validity.
 - Rollups able to be proven trustlessly.
 - Because the proof is immediately available, finality is also instantaneous.
-- They overall have a very promising future, as they haven't reached their full potential yet.
+- They have a promising future overall, as they haven't reached their full potential yet.

 **Cons:**

-- Suffer from the same problems that other layer two solutions face in terms of centralization of layer two operators.
+- Suffer from the same problems that other layer two solutions face regarding centralization of layer two operators.
-- They are computationally expensive and ZK circuits are difficult to implement.
+- They are computationally expensive, and ZK circuits are difficult to implement.
 - The potential for congestion is still a factor, as the amount of data could still be problematic.

 ## Polkadot - Native Shared Security